vinayakDTP/Vision/README.md

 # Vision
-  Pyhton notebooks and source files containing my project codes
+  Python notebooks and source files for my project codes